Get Your Custom

 - The term of the agreement – Is there a trial period?
 Is the agreement for a specified term of ongoing?
 Can the agreement be renewed?

-- The goods or services that the agreement covers – the more detail that is included, the better.
+- Goods or services that the agreement covers – the more detail that is included, the better.

-- The quantity or volume of goods and how often the goods should be delivered or the frequency of the service.
+- Quantity or volume of goods and how often the goods should be delivered or the frequency of the service.

 - Minimum orders – are there any minimum order requirements for an initial order or ongoing (e.g. each year or each month)?